Governance

 Member of Fundraising Committee

-Leo has been a professional fundraiser for over 30 years and has helped raise millions of dollars for a multitude of causes in Australia and internationally.
+Leo has been a professional fundraiser for over 40 years and has helped raise millions of dollars for a multitude of causes in Australia and internationally.
 His work has involved strategic planning, implementation of direct marketing programs, major supporter development, bequest programs, development of monthly giving programs, fundraising audits, and training of fundraisers.
 Previously he was the Relationship Marketing Manager for World Vision Australia for 14 years; Marketing Director for World Vision Thailand for two years.
 Leo, has worked extensively in Asia including delivering fundraising training in India, Thailand, Korea, Philippines, Indonesia, Japan, Taiwan and Singapore.

-Leo is a Fellow of the Fundraising Institute of Australia (FIA) member, a past Chair of FIA, past member of the CFRE Board, as well as past Chair of the CFRE Exam Committee.
+Leo is a Fellow Emeritus of the Fundraising Institute of Australia (FIA) member, a past Chair of FIA, past member of the CFRE Board, as well as past Chair of the CFRE Exam Committee.
 In 2013, Leo was named the Arthur Venn Fundraiser of the Year, a national award from the FIA which recognises an individual who has made an outstanding contribution to fundraising in Australia.